-1) Ability to carry out molecular design (design of molecular structures) of new target substances, using full knowledge of chemical reactions, taking into account their influences on society and nature,

-2) Ability to actually synthesize new target substances utilizing a knowledge of chemical reactions and experimental methods,
+- 1) Ability to carry out molecular design (design of molecular structures) of new target substances, using full knowledge of chemical reactions, taking into account their influences on society and nature, - 2) Ability to actually synthesize new target substances utilizing a knowledge of chemical reactions and experimental methods, - 3) Ability to look into the structure of the acquired substances and to analyze their molecular structures, and - 4) Ability to accurately assess the physical and chemical properties and influence on the environment of the acquired substances.

-3) Ability to look into the structure of the acquired substances and to analyze their molecular structures, and things multilaterally from a global perspective, the ability to pursue self-development, and creative powers beyond the above knowledge frameworks so that the graduates of this Program can play an full active role in the real world.
+The learning & educational goals of this Program also include developing the ability to understand the social responsibilities of engineers, English ability, reading comprehension, the ability to write good texts, the ability to give a presentation, communication skills such as negotiating skills, the ability to consider things multilaterally from a global perspective, the ability to pursue self-development, and creative powers beyond the above knowledge frameworks so that the graduates of this Program can play an full active role in the real world.
 With many graduates going on to the Pre-doctoral (Master's) Course, the connection of this Program to graduate school education is fully taken into account.